Sony WH-1000XM6 Review: The New King of Noise Cancelling Headphones?

 • Background Music Mode: Pushes the music into a wider, subtler space, ideal for focus or work environments.

-• Cinema Mode: Expands the soundstage, emphasizing low-end impact and sparkling highs for a theater-like experience—perfect for film scores or orchestral works.
+• Cinema Mode: Expands the soundstage, emphasizing low-end impact and sparkling highs for a theater-like experience.
+It is perfect for film scores or orchestral works.

 The ambient sound mode is equally impressive, delivering a natural, open-back feel that allows you to remain aware of your environment without sacrificing sound quality.
-Microphone sensitivity is tuned perfectly—not so high that it sounds artificial, and not so low that it’s ineffective.
+Microphone sensitivity is tuned perfectly.
+It isn't so high that it sounds artificial, and not so low that it’s ineffective.
+You get a nice balance of being immersed in your tracks but also aware enough of your surroundings if you so choose.
+The loudness level of the XM6 adds to the strong noise cancellation experience.

 • Up to 30 hours with ANC on